-The Queensland capital Brisbane is perfectly positioned for day trips of every kind.
+The Queensland capital of Brisbane is perfectly positioned for day trips of every kind.

 By Katrina Lobley

 The glitzy Gold Coast, 80 kilometres (50 miles) south of Brisbane, attracts plenty of pint-sized thrillseekers who have asked their parents to take them to one or more of its theme parks.
 But it's not just kids who will enjoy the attractions at Warner Bros Movie World, Sea World, Wet’n’Wild, or Dreamworld and neighbouring Whitewater World.
 A different type of thrill is available at the Australian Outback Spectacular, an Australiana-themed dinner and show experience.
-Want to see how and why Surfers Paradise got its name?
+Want to see how Surfers Paradise got its name?
 Sign up for a surf lesson along the iconic beachfront with Get Wet Surf School before relaxing at one of the Gold Coast's best day spas or restaurants.

 Redcliffe, a coastal city between Brisbane and the Sunshine Coast, has one big musical claim to fame: it’s where the Gibb brothers, of Bee Gees fame, spent part of their childhood in the 1950s and signed their first music contract.
 The city pays homage to the stars with Bee Gees Way, a 70-metre (230-foot) long multimedia walkway that's free and open day and night.
 The walkway runs between Sutton Street and the waterfront Redcliffe Parade (stroll along the promenade to enjoy views of Moreton Island).
 Redcliffe is also a spectacular seafood destination.
 Head to the Moreton Bay Boat Club for casual fare or Tempest for seafood that sizzles on a teppanyaki grill.
 For something more adventurous, hire a boat or jet ski from Boab Boats for a day cruising the waters of Moreton Bay.
 If it’s humpback migration season (June to November), hop onto a whale watching cruise to spot the curious whales.

 Moreton Island is a favourite day trip for Queenslanders, but don't rule out an overnight adventure.
-Those who love four wheel driving can ferry their vehicles to the island and explore the bush and beach tracks.
-Those who prefer modern comforts can head to Tangalooma Island Resort, which offers a variety of activities, including handfeeding wild bottlenose dolphins at dusk.
-Snorkelling the partially submerged wrecks that lie just offshore, within walking distance of the resort, is also popular.
+Those who love four-wheel driving can ferry their vehicles to the island and explore the bush and beach tracks.
+Those who prefer modern comforts can head to Tangalooma Island Resort, which offers a variety of activities, including hand-feeding wild bottlenose dolphins at dusk.
+Snorkelling or diving the partially-submerged Tangalooma Wrecks that lie just offshore is also popular.
 The island is home to an interior desert with soaring sand dunes offering a hefty dose of adrenaline-inducing activity.
 Sign up to toboggan the steep dunes, if you dare.

 If photogenic mountains are your thing, head to the Scenic Rim in the Gold Coast hinterland.
 Known as Australia's Green Cauldron, these lush mountains were once a volcanic hotspot.
 Choose from over a dozen trails that take you to breathtaking lookouts, rock pools and rainforest gorges.
 Prefer to see the Scenic Rim from the air?
 Gold Coast-based Hot Air offers hot air balloon rides over the region.